qiwihui/qiwihui/_posts/2014-05-10-one-small-story-at-gmic-2014.md

 ---
 layout: post
-title: One small story at GMIC 2014
+title: One small story by Fan Zhang at GMIC 2014
 description: One small story at GMIC 2014 with song - The Brightest Star in the Sky
 category: herelife
 tags: songs, GMIC, MidiMusicFestival